 - Cleaning solution (choose one):

-- 1 part ammonia to 3 parts water (for very dirty screens)
+- 1 part ammonia to 3 parts water (for very dirty screens).
+Do not use on aluminum screens or it may discolor the metal.

-- 1 Tbsp dish soap to ½ gallon water
+- 1 Tbsp dish liquid to ½ gallon water

 - Spray Bottle